April 2, 2022

 DRIED UP LAKES

-Just past the Prime Lake wildlife refuge and nearby observatory buildings, sat a trailhead where dozens cars and vans were parked.
+Just past Prime Lake’s wildlife refuge and the nearby observatory buildings, sat a trailhead where dozens of cars and vans were parked.
 It was a subtle reminder that it was the weekend once again.
-Another entire week had flown by since the I’d walked into Pine last Saturday.
+Another week had flown by since I’d walked into Pine last Saturday.

-Up ahead, vibrant blue-colored birds zipped around the trailhead, landing on fenceposts and wood railings.
-Then a man and his companion came walking toward me and stopped to ask if I’d seen an interesting wildlife out here.
+Further ahead, vibrant blue-colored birds zipped around the trailhead, landing on fenceposts and wood railings.
+Then a man and his companion walked toward me and stopped to ask if I’d seen any interesting wildlife.
 I shared the story of the mountain lion prints from last night, but admitted I hadn’t actually seen the cat who made them.

 The duo shared how they was coming from Marshall Lake and then they excitedly told me about the herd of elk in the valley where he’d camped last night.
 Elk can weigh upwards of 600 pounds, so I’m not sure how jazzed I’d be to see a herd of them in my proximity at camp.
 But the guys seemed overjoyed about the sighting.
 So to each their own.

-Barely a mile later, as I approached Marshall Lake myself, didn’t see any elk.
-But I spotted another hiker sitting in the shade of some trees with his shoes off.
+I didn’t see any elk as I approached Marshall Lake one mile later.
+But I did spot another hiker sitting in the shade of some trees with his shoes off.
 And as I got close enough to distinguish his features, I could see it was Elliot!
 We’d finally caught him!

-Unlike us, Elliot went into Mormon Lake and even spent a few hours there, but he’d been sorely disappointed by the lake.
+Elliot shared that he went into the town Mormon Lake and even spent a few hours there yesterday morning, but he’d been sorely disappointed by the lake.
 It was virtually non-existent.
-Rather than like Upper Lake Mary, Elliot described Mormon Lake as a mere ‘mud hole’ without any real standing water left in it anymore.
+Elliot described Mormon Lake as a mere ‘mud hole’ with no real standing water left in it anymore.

-Well that was disappointing news, but not exactly a big surprise.
+Well, that was disappointing news, but it was not exactly a big surprise.
 Most of the natural lakes out here seem to be completely dry.
 The Prime Lake wildlife refuge I’d just passed was dry.
 Marshall Lake looked dry too.
-The only thing out here with water seemed to be some muddy cattle ponds and what was left over from last week’s melting snow.
+The only thing out here with water seemed to be some muddy cattle ponds and whatever was left over from last week’s melting snow.

 DREAMING OF TACOS

-We waited for Volt to catch us then continued north toward Flagstaff with a brief break for lunch.
-This stretch of the AZT was where we finally came to the super easy trail that everyone raved about on the Colorado Plateau.
-It felt as if we were literally flying down the trail with any mud or water to impede out progress!
+Elliot and I waited for Volt to catch us, then continued north toward Flagstaff.
+This stretch of the AZT was where we finally came to the super easy trail everyone raved about on the Colorado Plateau.
+For the first time in days, it felt like we were flying down the trail without any mud or water to impede our progress!

-And then Volt started raving about Taco Bell.
-He’d read some comments about the AZT’s urban route through Flagstaff that indicated there was a Taco Bell right near the the trail.
+As we hiked closer to civilization, Volt started raving about Taco Bell.
+He’d read some comments in FarOut about the AZT’s urban route through Flagstaff that indicated a Taco Bell sat next to the trail.
 I’m pretty sure Volt could recite the entire menu from memory and he spent the next two miles planning his future Mexican food binge.

-Even though we were still hours away yet, I’ll admit the subliminal messaging was working.
+Even though we were still hours away, I’ll admit the subliminal messaging worked.
 All the talk of Taco Bell had me craving it too.
-I haven’t eaten at the establishment in years, but listening to him debate the merits of the different menu items was making me hungrier and hungrier by the mile.
+I haven’t eaten at the establishment in years, but listening to him debate the merits of the different menu items made me hungrier and hungrier by the mile.

-The final few miles toward town weren’t just faster than norma.
+The final few miles toward town weren’t just faster than normal.
 They were more visually interesting too.
-At the Sandy’s Canyon Trail, I stopped to take some photos of an interesting series of red rocks on the canyon walls towering 100 feet above me.
+At the Sandy’s Canyon Trail, I stopped to take photos of an interesting series of red rocks on the canyon walls towering 100 feet above me.
+The flat rocks’ surfaces had an unusual zigzag pattern, and I wondered if the gashes were from ancient water erosion or some other geologic phenomenon.

 THE URBAN ROUTE

-A short while later a small sign pointed Elliot and I toward the urban route, and the two of us hiked uphill with just 3.5 miles left on the day.
-This was where the AZT split once again, with a route around Flagstaff for horseback riders and a slightly shorter urban route on local hiking trails near and through Flagstaff.
+A short while later, a small sign pointed Elliot and I toward the urban route, and the two of us hiked uphill with just 3.5 miles left on the day.
+This was where the AZT split again, with one route heading around Flagstaff for horseback riders, while the other slightly shorter urban route followed the local hiking trails through town.

 We hadn’t seen Volt since our lunch stop just after Marshall Lake.
 He was lagging somewhere behind us now (presumably still dreaming of Taco Bell), and I kept my fingers crossed that he didn’t miss this subtle left turn toward town.